Last updated on October, 2021.

-When an accident occurs in California, whether an automobile accident or an accident such as a slip and fall on someone else’s property, the way that injuries are almost always paid for is through liability insurance.
+When an accident occurs in California, whether an automobile accident or any accident on someone else’s property, the way injuries are almost always paid for is through liability insurance.
 Because California is an at-fault state, the insurance company of the person whose negligence caused the accident and related injuries is responsible for paying for the injured party’s damages.

 Very often when a client comes to see me, what they’re primarily concerned with is how much automobile insurance is owned by the person who caused the accident they were in.
 But I like to counsel people–when I can–on (for their own future needs) how much automobile insurance they should be carrying.
 Keep in mind that the amount of automobile insurance that you should be carrying should take into account both liability insurance and other insurance types, such as medical payments, collision coverage, and medical payments coverage.
 Consider my recommended amounts: